Skip To Main Content

 Martin Mahan

-Acting Superintendent
+Superintendent

 Email

-Martin Mahan serves as the Acting Superintendent of Fort Smith Public Schools.
+Martin Mahan serves as the Superintendent of Fort Smith Public Schools.
 He has been in this role since April 2025.

 During his tenure with the Fort Smith Public Schools, Mahan has held a variety of roles, including Deputy Superintendent, Assistant Superintendent of Curriculum and Instruction, Assistant Superintendent of Human Resources and Campus Support, Executive Director of Human Resources, Director of Secondary Education, Principal at Northside High School, Principal at Kimmons Junior High, Assistant Principal at Darby Junior High, and Social Worker/Counselor and Instructor at Belle Point Alternative Center.